munificent/craftinginterpreters/book/statements-and-state.md

     </aside>

 New syntax means new grammar rules.
 In this chapter, we finally gain the ability to parse an entire Lox script.
-Since Lox is an imperative, dynamically-typed language, the "top level" of a script is simply a list of statements.
+Since Lox is an imperative, dynamically typed language, the "top level" of a script is simply a list of statements.
 The new rules are: